rd2/tbd/pages/kiva.md

 - custom thermal breaks e.g., around slab edges
 - sloped terrain & walk-out basements

-Only a few _hard_ limitations prevent its systematic use by designers, notably KIVA's current inability to integrate [radiant slab heating](https://github.com/NREL/EnergyPlus/issues/6576).
+Only a few _hard_ limitations prevent its systematic use by designers, notably KIVA's current inability to integrate [radiant slab](https://github.com/NREL/EnergyPlus/issues/6576) heating or cooling.
 The _softer_ challenges of using KIVA have more to do with managing inputs (especially with highly-articulated building configurations) - this is where TBD comes into play.

 ### OpenStudio